WE KNOW YOU’VE GOT SOME QUESTIONS.

 SO IT’S AN OVERNIGHT?
 LIKE, A SLUMBER PARTY CAMP?

 You got it – Several overnights.
 It’s a camp for adults who play like kids; It is a conference in the woods with lots of shows, jams, workshops, and general support and camaraderie.
 This was created in 2012 and the first large scale event began in the summer of 2014, and is now the biggest improvisational sleepover globally, hosting around 250 folks at each event.
-In 2022, we will be doing a slightly modified camp (100-150) to make sure we are all acclimated to best practices in a post-COVID world.
+In 2022, we did a slightly modified camp (125) to make sure we are all acclimated to best practices in a post-COVID world.

 When can I arrive / When is camp over?